xHain-hackspace/xhain-website/content/en/about.md

 ## your support as a member
 This is how you can help out:
 - Be friendly and welcoming to everyone :)
-- Keep our space clean and tidy: the cleanup crew is *you*!
+- Keep our space clean and tidy.
 Please empty rubbish bins in the back yard and tidy up workspace areas.
 Please also keep the kitchen sink clean.
 - Drinks are financed and organized by members for members: please help keep the fridge stacked with bottles and return empty bottles to our storage area.

 ## important links and accounts